 - Take the waste to a landfill yourself

-The Minnesota Pollution Control Agency (MPCA) has a list of landfills that accept asbestos.
+The Minnesota Pollution Control Agency (MPCA) has a list of landfills accepting asbestos (PDF).

 For more information about asbestos, contact the Asbestos Program through the internet or by telephone at (651) 201-4620.